CBD vs THC: Comparing Two Potent Cannabinoids

 The entourage effect refers to the benefits that one can experience by ingesting multiple cannabinoids together, including CBD and THC.
 In short, while CBD and THC have their own powerful benefits, they tend to be more potent when combined – especially when it comes to pain relief.
 An analysis of 18 studies on cannabinoids for multiple sclerosis pain found that the combination of THC and CBD was slightly more effective for pain reduction than CBD on its own.

-The entourage effect is why CBD products fall into two categories: full spectrum and isolate.
-Full spectrum CBD products contain all the cannabinoids and terpenes that were extracted along with CBD.
+The entourage effect is why CBD products fall into 3 categories: full-spectrum, isolate, and broad-spectrum.
+Full-spectrum CBD products contain all the cannabinoids and terpenes that were extracted along with CBD.
 On the other hand, isolate CBD products remove all traces of these other substances, resulting in a product that is pure CBD.

 The majority of CBD products you’ll find on the market today are made from hemp, which by law can contain up to a maximum of 0.3 percent THC.
-This means hemp-derived, full spectrum CBD products are likely to contain low amounts of THC.
-There are CBD products available that are made from marijuana instead of hemp, and therefore contain a higher percentage of THC.
+This means hemp-derived, full-spectrum CBD products are likely to contain low amounts of THC.
+There are CBD oils available that are made from marijuana instead of hemp, and therefore contain a higher percentage of THC.
 For legal reasons, these products tend to be restricted to dispensaries.